fabrizio2210/been_to_it/README.md

 ## Execution

-To bring up the web application you need `docker` and `docker-compose`.
+To bring up the web application you need `docker` with  `docker-compose` plugin.
+You can find an instllation guide [here](https://docs.docker.com/engine/install/debian/#install-using-the-repository).

 To run a developping version of the web server run: